-The program will be offered in fall and spring semesters for up to 20 students—spring classes begin in Washington, D.C. on Monday, January 6.
+The program will be offered in fall and spring semesters for up to 20 students—spring classes begin in Washington, D.C. on Monday, January 5, 2015.
 Second and third year students in good academic standing may apply.
 (Students within the academic supervision program must receive permission to apply for the program from the Assistant Dean for JD Student Affairs and 3L applicants must meet with the assistant dean to discuss enrollment.)
-Applicants should inquire about implications of an externship with respect to other law school activities (e.g., law review and law journal writing, moot court, clinical opportunities, spring recruiting, etc.) Students will earn 12 credits under the spring program.
+Applicants should inquire about implications of an externship with respect to other law school activities (e.g., law review and law journal writing, moot court, clinical opportunities, spring recruiting, etc.) Students will earn 12 credits by participating in the spring program.
 Seven pass/fail credits will be earned through the work component of the externship; students can petition the Office for JD Student Affairs to have three of these pass/fail credits accumulate outside the school’s regular 18-unit non-graded credit rule.
 Students work 60 hours per unit of credit.
 Five graded credits will be earned in: (a) a two-credit, two-week intensive course on administrative law, agency practice, or legislative process offered in Washington, D.C., prior to the students taking up their agency work; and (b) a three-credit Externship Seminar that has a writing component, meets weekly and on designated weekends, and fully complies with ABA standards for academic supervision and instruction.
 Students must enroll for all components of the Washington, D.C. program.
 The program has been established as a partnership with Arizona State University, Sandra Day O’Connor College of Law.
 Courses will be taught by professors from both institutions.

 It is recommended that students work together with USD School of Law Office of Career and Professional Development to locate semester-long placements based on individual student interests and career aspirations.
 The USD School of Law Dean’s office determines the suitability of the placement.
 Students enrolling in the program will pay all standard tuition and fees required by the law school.